Friends meeting house: Description

 Quaker meeting houses generally lack spires, steeples, and other architectural decorations to embrace simplicity.
 Colonial American Quakers built meeting houses that resembled residential homes to display the building's role in the community, avoiding "churchly" ornamentation.

 While imprisoned for his beliefs in 1665, Quaker founder George Fox had a conversation wherein he explained "church" terminology and derided steeples:

 The meeting house/church distinction is shared by a number of other non-conformist Christian denominations, including Unitarians, Christadelphians, the Church of Jesus Christ of Latter-day Saints (Mormons), and Mennonites.

 Meeting Houses built in a traditional style usually had two meeting rooms: one for the main meeting for worship, and another where the women's business meeting may be held (often referred to as the women's meeting room).
 Meeting houses of this style usually have a minister's gallery at one end of the meeting room, where traditionally those traveling in the ministry would have sat, with an elders bench immediately in front of this.
 Wooden benches facing this occupy the rest of the room, often with a gallery for extra seating.
-Meeting houses of this style usually have high windows so that worshippers sitting in meeting for worship cannot see outside.
+Meeting houses of this style usually have high windows so that worshippers sitting in a meeting for worship cannot see outside.

 Meeting houses built in a more modern design will usually consist of: a large meeting room, smaller rooms for committees, children's classes, etc., a kitchen and toilets.

 The meeting room itself is a place for Friends to withdraw from the world.
 The windows are set sufficiently high that worshippers will not be distracted by the activities of the world's people outside, or in some cases they provide a view into the meeting house garden.
 The seating was originally long, hard and wooden.
 Today it is usually separate chairs but the layout remains the same – a square or rectangle facing inwards to a central table.